Is a Short Sale Really an Alternative to Foreclosure?

 A short sale occurs when a bank agrees to accept less than what is owed on a mortgage or deed of trust to release its lien.
 Negotiated correctly, a short sale can be an excellent alternative to foreclosure to both sellers and buyers.
 And banks will consider a short sale because it allows them to recoup some of their investment without the work and expense of selling the home themselves.

-New initiatives from President Obama's administration, such as the Home Affordable Foreclosure Alternatives Program (HAFA) and recent changes to HUD’s Pre-Foreclosure Sales Program (PFS) for FHA loans, have made short sales an ever more viable option in today’s current economic state.
+New Obama administration initiatives, such as the Home Affordable Foreclosure Alternatives Program (HAFA) and recent changes to HUD’s Pre-Foreclosure Sales Program (PFS) for FHA loans, have made short sales an ever more viable option in today’s current economic state.
 But before signing up for a short sale, here are some issues to consider:

 Assuming the property is underwater (more is owed than what it’s worth), here are the necessary criteria to be considered for a short sale.